 >Download Now: Free PDF How to Drive Pricing Strategy to Maximise EBIT Growth

-You can have some of the most skilled people in the industry but if they are a disruptive influence, rub people up the wrong way, and lack self-awareness, it causes chaos across your business.
-This will affect productivity which directly impact your bottom line.
+You can have some of the most skilled people in the industry, but if they are a disruptive influence, rub people the wrong way, and lack self-awareness, it causes chaos across your business.
+This will affect productivity, which directly impacts your bottom line.

 You cannot find intellectual diversity, which is a blend of must-have pricing skills, styles, and traits, in any one person.
 In other words, intellectual diversity only exists in a team.
 You’d be on a slow path to nowhere looking for just one person to solve all your pricing and commercial problems.